makersacademy/airport_challenge/README.md

 - Made my beautiful methods ugly and went through great pains to avoid including the Weather class in the Airport one
 - Scrapped everything due to too many parameters being thrown around.
 Airport now has a weather instance loaded.
 - Added a capacity, and the ability to raise an error if a plane tries to land to a full airport.
-- Added a default capacity, and the ability to init a class with a different one
+- Added a default capacity, and the ability to init a class with a different one.
+- Slept and spent the morning cleaning the bathroom because holy hell my flatmates are animals.
+- Activate Travis CI, added that beautiful tag over there (it is working, right?)

 TODO how i implemented stuff